Photo Source: Anonymous

 The Qizilbash are bilingual Persian and Turkic-speaking Azerbaijani background, united in their belief in Twelver Shia Islam.

-Kizilbash are Azeri Turks tribes mainly from Anatolia and Azerbaijan.
-The main different between Qizilbash Oghuz tribes and other Turkic people is that they are Shia Turkic people.
+Qizilbash are Azeri Turks tribes mainly from Anatolia and Azerbaijan.
+The main difference between Qizilbash Oghuz tribes and other Turkic people is that they are Shia Turkic people.
 Therefore the name Qizilbash is usually applied to them only.
 Some of these tribes in Afghanistan were subdivided in clans included the Afshar, Bayat, Shahseven, Ansarlu, Shaaghasi, Shamlu and Javanshir or Jawansher.

 Qizilbash in Afghanistan live in urban areas, such as Kabul, Herat, Logar, Kandahar or Mazar, as well as in certain villages in central Afghanistan.
 They are descendants of the troops left behind by Nadir Shah Afshar during his "Indian campaign" in 1738.
 Afghanistan's Qizilbash held important posts in government offices in the past, and today engage in trade or are craftsmen.
 Since the creation of Afghanistan, they constitute an important and politically influential element of society.

 Bayat clan: Bayat is the name of an originally Turkic clan in Iran which traces its origin to the 12th century.
 The first location of the Bayat clan was the city of Nishapur in the south of Khorasan, a state in the north-east of Iran.
 The Bayat clan moved in the 16th century to three different locations after attacks by Mongol forces.